basvanwesting/genetic-algorithm/README.md

 For the Evolve strategy:

-* Compete: no considerations.
-All competes are basically some form of in-place sorting of some kind.
+* Select: no considerations.
+All selects are basically some form of in-place sorting of some kind.
 This is relatively fast compared to the rest of the operations.
 * Crossover: the workhorse of internal parts.
 Crossover touches most genes each